 Steven Torrisi, a physics student at Harvard University, is his spending his summer working with Kristin Persson, Director of the Materials Project.
 In Berkeley Lab’s Energy Technologies Area, Persson and her colleagues use high-performance computing and cutting-edge computational tools to understand the physics and chemistry of materials, while uncovering new materials that could one day serve a great societal need.

 Recently, the group searched over tens of thousands of materials to identify a set of materials that may be promising photocatalysts for carbon dioxide (CO2) reduction.
 Working with the team, Torrisi is using first-principles methods to computationally study these materials in greater depth, in hopes of better understanding the properties of interest, as well as seeing if the materials can support two-dimensional (2D) phases.
 He notes that 2D phases of these materials could increase the catalytically active surface area.
 And, due to structural differences between the bulk and 2D phases of these materials, it may also be revealing to better understand what structural factors make a good photocatalyst.

-“I chose to come to Berkeley Lab because of its leadership role in applying high performance computing to fundamental questions in the physics of materials and their applications,” says Torrisi “The Persson group in collaboration with the Jain group, Ceder group, and others are truly exemplars of integrating software development with scientific workflows to accelerate the pace of research and widen the scope of possible inquiry.
-I am optimistic that the tools that I learn over the summer will be integrated with my work at Harvard in the group of Efthimios Kaxiras.”
+“I chose to come to Berkeley Lab because of its leadership role in applying high-performance computing to fundamental questions in the physics of materials and their applications,” says Torrisi “The Persson group in collaboration with the Jain group, Ceder group, and others are true exemplars of integrating software development with scientific workflows to accelerate the pace of research and widen the scope of possible inquiry.
+I am optimistic that the tools that I will learn over the summer will be integrated with my work at Harvard in the group of Efthimios Kaxiras.”

 Tina White, Stanford University